rmander-89/breezy-hubspot-sa-poc/README.md

 - thermostat adjustments
 - feature adoption

 These map to Contact properties for high level automation and to Thermostat for device specific behaviour.
 This supports usage driven onboarding and win back campaigns and prepares Breezy for deeper AI driven insights.
+For example Breezy’s marketing team could gamify onboarding by awarding users ‘climate impact points’ based on how often they use key features - celebrating milestones with messages like ‘You’ve reduced the equivalent of X lbs of carbon’ or ‘You just planted 3 virtual trees!’
+This turns product adoption into a fun, meaningful progression tied to real environmental impact.

 ### **6.2 AI feature**